DHortaD/nrich-halo/README.md

 - Select N-rich stars based on a XDGMM and chemical tagging approach
 - Fit the density of APOGEE red giants in the halo, and the N-rich star counterparts
 - Perform an estimation of the ratio of N-rich stars to the halo field
-- Estimate the mass within a halo/N-rich star sample within a chosen volume
+- Estimate the mass of a halo/N-rich star sample within a chosen volume